anslan/BGE_biomonitoring_wf/docs/6bioinfo_16S.rst

 Merge sequencing runs
 ~~~~~~~~~~~~~~~~~~~~~

-| If previous processing was applied on :ref:`multiple sequencing runs <multiRunDirCOI>` , then here,
+| If previous processing was applied on :ref:`multiple sequencing runs <multiRunDir16S>` , then here,
 | merge those sequenceing runs to form a single, unified ASV table.
 | Assuming that tag-jump filtering was performed (inputs = ASV_table_TagJumpFiltered.rds)